 $ wget -h

-Most common usage of wget command is without providing any option or parameter except the download URL.
-We will use wget only providing the download URL.
+The most common usage of wget command is without providing any option or parameter except the download URL.
+We will use wget only to provide the download URL.

 $ wget http://ftp.gnu.org/gnu/wget/wget-1.19.tar.gz

 While downloading the downloaded file is named the same as provided in the download URL.
 In the previous example, the file is named as